 “She was a what?
 A doorkeeper?
 What?
 Like a doorman at some fancy high-rise apartment building?”

 “No stupid, Doorkeepers are part of an order that dates back to ancient times when they would guard religious assemblies against spies and magistrates.
 Of course, they’ve evolved into something much more…deadly.
 I almost died helping Steve get that damn talisman, but that’s a story for another day.
 The point is, he wouldn’t listen to reason.
 He started threatening me.
 You know I don’t do well with threats.
 The next thing I knew, he was attacking me.
 Nobody puts their hands on me.
 Not anymore.”

 Andrea’s expression hardened.
 Janet had seen that look before and knew she meant every word.
 There was no point in arguing with her.
 Andrea’s temper always made things go from bad to worse.
 Janet jumped at the sound of a sudden knock at the door.
 Her first instinct was to run back down to the basement and crawl back into their hiding place.

 Andrea put a restraining hand on her arm and went to open the door.
 Janet couldn’t believe her eyes.
 She pounced on her sister and dragged her back from the door.

 “Are you crazy?
 It’s probably those men.
 They must have doubled back.”

 “Why the hell would they pause and knock on the door?
 Relax, I know who it is.
-I called Ethan on the way here, while you were passed out in the van.
-He’s going to take us someplace safe so that we can figure out what to do next.”
+I called Ethan on the way here, while you were passed out in the truck.
+He’s going to take us someplace safe, so that we can figure out what to do next.”

 “How do we know we can trust this guy?
-Let’s face it Andrea, you don’t have the best track record with guys.
+Let’s face it Andrea, you don’t have the best track record with men.
 Does he know about the talisman?”